-Moat Cailin is an ancient stronghold on the northern edge of the great swamp known as the Neck, in the North.
+Moat Cailin, sometimes called the Moat, is an ancient stronghold of the First Men on the northern edge of the great swamp known as the Neck, in the south of the north.
 It is less than twenty miles from the headwaters of the Fever River.
-It is one of the North's most important strongholds, though much of it now stands in ruins.
-Its importance stems from the fact that it commands the causeway, which is the safe route for armies to travel through the swamps of the Neck.
+Moat Cailin is one of the north's most important strongholds, though much of it now stands in ruins.
+It commands the causeway, the safe route for armies to travel through the swamps of the Neck.

-Moat Cailin is an effective natural choke point which has protected the North from southern invasion for thousands of years.
-The only way for an invader to effective bypass Moat Cailin is to win the allegiance of House Reed and the crannogmen who know of other routes through the swamps.
-These routes, such as narrow trails between the bogs and wet roads through the reeds that only boats can follow, are not on any map.
-Given the Reeds' strong ancestral ties to House Stark, they are unlikely to aid southerners.
+Moat Cailin is an effective natural choke point which has protected the north from southron invasion for thousands of years.
+The crannogmen of the Neck know unmapped routes through the swamps, such as narrow trails between the bogs and wet roads through the reeds that only boats can follow.

-The remaining three towers command the causeway from all sides and enemies must pass between them.
-Attackers would have to face constant fire from the other towers should they attempt to attack any one tower, wading through chest deep water and crossing a moat.
+The remaining three towers, which are covered with green moss and white ghostskin, command the causeway from all sides so that enemies must pass between them.
+Attackers face constant fire from the other towers should they attempt to attack any one tower, wading through chest deep water and crossing a moat full of lizard-lions.

-- Children's Tower is tall and slender.
+- The Children's Tower is tall and slender.
 It has only half of the crenelations of its crown.
-Legend has it that the Children of the Forest called upon their gods here to send the hammer of the waters to smash the Neck.
+Legend has it that the children of the forest called upon their gods here to send the hammer of the waters to smash the Neck.

 A Game of Thrones